Nikhil-usci-ku/TEXT-SUMMARIZATION-TOOL/README.md

 Install the necessary Python libraries:

-Bash
+> pip install -r requirements.txt

-pip install transformers scikit-learn nltk spacy Download NLTK and spaCy models:
+Download NLTK and spaCy models:
 The script will attempt to download these automatically, but you can run them manually for a smoother first experience: